TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 1/Isaiah 1.30.md

 ---

-For ye shall be as an oak whose leaf fadeth, and as a garden that hath no water.
+For you shall be as an oak whose leaf fades, and as a garden that has no water.